PhotIQA: A photoacoustic image data set with image quality ratings: Usage notes

 \subsection{Limitations}

-The ratings were obtained by just $2$ experts, which does not reflect a large and diverse cohort of raters.
-Nevertheless, we have seen in Section \ref{techval} that their ratings do agree on the majority of data whilst both raters showed individual behavior regarding scoring.
+{The ratings were obtained by 5 experts and, as expected for manual annotations, show some variability in rating behavior, see Figure \ref{boxp_examples}.
+Nevertheless, we also show in Table \ref{corrtab} and Figure \ref{boxp}, that, overall, the ratings correlate highly between all raters.

 The two-stage PA reconstruction was done using filtered back-projection for the acoustic inverse problem.
 While we expect a deep learning based approach for the optical inversion to learn to account for systematic reconstruction artifacts, the concrete algorithm for the acoustic inversion is expected to have an impact~\cite{grohl2025digital}.
-Moreover, in this work, we evaluate the PAI reconstruction performance purely on the bases of comparing reconstructed absorption coefficients to reference absorption coefficients.
-In a clinical setting, this might not always be the most important endpoint and it may already be sufficient to reconstruct relative multispectral signal responses to gain access to relative molecular concentration differences.
+Moreover, in this work, we evaluate the PAI reconstruction performance purely on the basis of comparing reconstructed absorption coefficients to reference absorption coefficients.
+In a clinical setting, this might not always be the most important endpoint.
 Furthermore, the narrow endpoint limits the spectrum of PAI artifacts represented by this dataset.
-In this work, we only look at three reconstruction algorithms (one physics-based, two deep learning variants), and the results we find may not generalize to all PAI tasks.

-Lastly, the chosen quality properties leave room for subjective interpretation.
-Nonetheless, we argue that this is not exceeding expected behavior when dealing with tasks that are not analytically quantifiable.
+{ A major benefit of the dataset is the access to known underlying tissue properties obtained with established reference measurement methods, which allows the benchmarking of FR IQA measures.
+However, the clinical meaningfulness is limited; on a clinical dataset, one would not have access to such ground-truth knowledge.
+This hinders the use of FR image quality measures.
+If the true image reconstruction is unknown, this leaves only NR (or reduced-reference) measures.
+Such measures could then be benchmarked against medical expert annotators as well as clinical outcome measures.

+We normalise the images between 0 and 255 given the bounds of the reference image.
+While this streamlines the application of the IQA measures, it simultaneously introduces a bias, where systematic over/underestimations of the algorithms may be masked.
+Because of this reason, we did not introduce classical quantitative distance measures, such as the root mean squared error or absolute/relative error measures, and suggest computing such measures on the unnormalised images available in the original data publication~\cite{janekdata,grohl_dataset_2023}. } {